zspencer/www.zeespencer.com/available.md

 layout: base
 title: Availability
 ---
-If you are looking for a developer/practice coach, I'd love to chat.
+If you are looking for a developer or technical practices coach, I'd love to chat.
 My email is [hello@zeespencer.com](mailto:hello+availability@zeespencer.com)

 ## Available Services